Summer 2015 Intern Program In Washington, DC

 Our internship program is designed for young adults focused on their future career path.
 When in Washington, interns should behave in a professional manner and dress professionally in the workplace.
 Appropriate business attire includes a coat and tie for men and dress pants, conservative skirts, or professional dresses for women.

 We appreciate your interest in an internship.
 Again, please complete and submit the internship application by February 27, 2015.
 Applications will be reviewed and notification of internships should be completed by mid-March.
-If you need further information, please do not hesitate to contact Kaitlin Vogt in our office by calling (202) 224-4124, or e-mailing her.
+If you need further information, please do not hesitate to contact McLaurine Klingler in our office by calling (202) 224-4124, or e-mailing her.